I am writing to you on the current situation as it applies to Amber Home Care Ltd.

 As previously stated, in the event that a confirmed case of COVID-19 was identified in any setting, Public Health England would advise on the best course of action to be taken to ensure the safety of all members of the community.
 We are not in this situation at Amber Home Care Ltd. We would of course inform you immediately if this happened.

-We received our latest order for gloves, face masks & aprons as well as receiving yesterday, 2 March 2020, specialist moisture resistant face masks which have been issued to all care staff as well as eye protection goggles.
+We continue to monitor & are receiving our latest orders for personal protection equipment (ppe) including but not limited to gloves, face shields, hand sanitizer, aprons & specialist moisture resistant face masks which have been issued to all care staff as well as eye protection goggles.

-If we need to cover a large number of service users because multiple care staff are self-isolated, we may have to cut short visit times and priorities service users with the greatest needs.
-I would like to reassure you that we continue to recruit and we have taken on an additional 2 carers with more to join next week.
+If we need to cover a large number of service users because multiple care staff are self-isolated or unfit for work, we may have to cut short visit times and priorities service users with the greatest needs.
+I would like to reassure you that we continue to recruit.
 If it becomes unsustainable for Amber Home Care Ltd to continue to care for service users, we will request help & assistance from the local authority, NHS staff and Health Protection Teams.

 Again, we understand that Service Users, Family & Friends and carers are concerned about the current global outbreak of COVID-19.
 If you have concerns about yourself or a loved one the best course of action is to call NHS 111 for advice.